 What Is A Happiness Trap?

-A Happiness Trap is a limiting belief someone thinks is true about happiness.
+A "happiness trap" is a limiting belief an individual may carry regarding happiness.
 Some beliefs (but not all) may include thoughts like:

 How To Avoid A Happiness Trap

-A lot of how we think about ourselves comes from other people.
-Our parents, friends, teachers, and bosses shape our perception of what we think we should and should not be.
-Because of this, you might be surprised to learn that a lot of the beliefs you have about happiness come from those around you.
-One way to start drawing the line between your truth, and someone else's, is to spend some time learning about yourself.
+A lot of how we think about ourselves may come from other people.
+Our parents, friends, teachers, and bosses could shape our perception of what we think we should and should not be.
+Because of this, you might learn that your beliefs about happiness come from those around you.
+Learning about yourself is one way to start drawing the line between your truth and someone else's.

 There are many ways to discover who you are, such as:

-The goal in all these methods is to connect with who you are when no one else's voice interrupts your own.
-Once you get a firm idea of who you are, you can start to decide what happiness looks like to you.
-With a solid personal definition of happiness, the myths of your Happiness Trap won't speak as loudly.
+Connecting with your ideas can help you develop your self-esteem.
+Once you gain a firm idea of who you are, you may start to decide what happiness looks like to you.
+With a solid personal definition of happiness, the myths of your happiness trap might feel less pressuring.

-This means that the process of self-discovery is more than a one-time event.
-You should always be trying to find new and exciting things that make you, you.
-The less of a box you put yourself in, the less limiting your ideas of happiness will be.
+The process of self-discovery can be more than a one-time event.
+Try to find new and exciting things that make you, you.
+It is possible that the less of a box you put yourself in, the less limiting your ideas of happiness may be.

 Take Time For Yourself

-- Relaxing in the way that best fits you
+Relaxing in a way that feels comfortable to you